LaGuardia Airport: Municipal Airport 2

 The 1934 election of mayor Fiorello La Guardia ushered in a new era of public investment in New York City's airports.
-LaGuardia had been a long-time aviation advocate; in a 1927 editorial penned while serving as a US representative of New York, he criticized both the federal and state governments' slow progress in establishing municipal airports in the city.
+LaGuardia had been a long-time aviation advocate; in a 1927 editorial penned while serving as a U.S. representative of New York, he criticized both the federal and state governments' slow progress in establishing municipal airports in the city.
 Although several potential sites had been identified, LaGuardia mainly pushed for the transformation of Governors Island into a combined airport and seaplane base.
 "No greater monument to the life and activity of the Republic can be imagined," he wrote, painting it as a teeming transportation hub at the extreme center of the city.
 Military and shipping concerns eventually shut down the proposal, but LaGuardia and industry leaders maintained consensus that New York City needed a central "express" airport to complement the farther-flung Floyd Bennett Field, which it completed in 1930.

 While the Governors Island proposal was being litigated, LaGuardia also saw development potential in Curtiss Airport.
 Under his administration, the city entered a five-year contract with its owners, agreeing to lease the field for $1 per year, with an option to purchase the property for $1,500,000.
 The airport was officially dedicated Municipal Airport 2 on January 5, 1935.
 At a key ceremony that day, LaGuardia also received a signed lease from Trans World Airlines (TWA) for hangar space at Floyd Bennett Field—making it the first major US airline to serve New York City directly.
 While years would pass before TWA arrived at North Beach, LaGuardia had begun fulfilling one of his ultimate goals - extracting New York City from "the humiliating position of seeing all its passengers and mail traffic go to a nearby state."